USD/CNH: Potential for USD to rise to 7.3250 – UOB Group

-US Dollar (USD) is likely to trade in a range between 7.2780 and 7.3010.
-In the longer run, strong advance indicates there is potential for USD to rise to 7.3250, UOB Group's FX analysts Quek Ser Leang and Peter Chia note.
+US Dollar (USD) is likely to edge higher vs Chinese Yuan (CNH); mild momentum suggests any advance is likely limited to a test of 7.3150.
+Strong advance indicates there is potential for USD to rise to 7.3250, UOB Group's FX analysts Quek Ser Leang and Peter Chia note.

+Any advance is likely limited to a test of 7.3150 for now

+24-HOUR VIEW: "We noted yesterday that 'the current price movements are likely part of a range trading phase,' and we expected USD to 'trade between 7.2780 and 7.3010.'
+USD subsequently dipped to 7.2850 before rising to 7.3078, closing slightly higher by 0.11% at 7.3036.
+The advance resulted in a slight increase in momentum.
+Today, USD is likely to edge higher, but any advance is likely limited to a test of 7.3150.
+The major resistance at 7.3250 is unlikely to come into view.
+Support is at 7.2940; a breach of 7.2850 would indicate that the mild upward pressure has eased."

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.